Schuljahr in York

-Bed linen and towels – This will be provided and washed and changed weekly.
+Bed linen and towels– These will be provided and washed and changed weekly.

 What’s family life going to be like?

 This varies in every family pending their structure, interests and attitude.
 Activities may include watching a film or TV with family members or other students.
 Evenings are normally the time to take a shower and relax and prepare for the next day.
-Remember some family members work during the day (or night) so consideration is important.
+Remember some family members work during the day (or night) so consideration of their work patterns is important.

 Weekends may bring occasional trips to shopping centres, cinema, bowling, swimming – these can’t be guaranteed, after all, it’s up to the individual family.
 However, students are always encouraged to make plans with friends and then they have the choice to join the family if they so wish.

 Throughout the whole of this ‘Information Pack’ we encourage students and hosts to talk to each other and share their thoughts and opinions on how the stay is working.
 German parents may feel they want to talk to the hosts directly by email or phone if they have concerns or requests.
 This is a vital component of the stay and we encourage open lines of communication.
 Even though Mandy provides the overall support for the care and wellbeing of a student, she is not living with each student or host and many issues can and should be dealt with between the host and the students /parents concerned.

 In the first instance students should talk to the host family.
 This is an important part of the stay and hosts need to be aware of any issues/concerns they may have!
 We do not want students or hosts to ‘suffer in silence!’ but to speak freely to each other no matter ‘how big or small’ the issue is.
 Again experience has told us the German students can be fiercely determined to ignore issues or put up with them!
 Although such a trait is admirable…we don’t encourage it!
 We want hosts and students to be able to speak freely and reach compromises.